neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 Persisting a Domain Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-After an object has been added to a repository it will be seen when FLOW3 calls
+After an object has been added to a repository it will be seen when TYPO3 Flow calls
 ``persistAll()`` at the end of a script run.
 Internally all instances implementing the
-``\TYPO3\FLOW3\Persistence\RepositoryInterface`` will be fetched and asked for the objects
+``\TYPO3\Flow\Persistence\RepositoryInterface`` will be fetched and asked for the objects
 they hold.
 Those will then be handed to the persistence backend in use and processed by
 it.

-FLOW3 defines interfaces for persistence backends and queries, the details of how objects
+TYPO3 Flow defines interfaces for persistence backends and queries, the details of how objects
 are persisted and queried are up to the persistence backend implementation.
 Have a look at
 the documentation of the respective package for more information.
 The following diagram
 shows (most of) the way an object takes from creation until it is persisted when using the